 - International Perspective

 The school is operated by a board of trustees.
-The administrators, faculty, residence and support staff are international Christian workers assigned to BFA by these and other participating mission organizations.
+The administrators, faculty, residence and support staff are international Christian workers assigned to BFA by these participating organizations and other mission sending agencies.

 We are accredited by the Association of Christian Schools International (ACSI), the Council of International Schools (CIS), and the Commission on Secondary Schools of the Middle States Association (MSA).